Jemoka/blag/content/posts/KBhaml_reinforce.md

 ## Policy Gradient Theorem {#policy-gradient-theorem}

 The policy gradient theorem is unfortunately not going to be very well motivated in the time that we have together.
-If you are curious, the proof, and some more discussion, can be found [here](https://lilianweng.github.io/posts/2018-04-08-policy-gradient/#proof-of-policy-gradient-theorem): <https://lilianweng.github.io/posts/2018-04-08-policy-gradient/#proof-of-policy-gradient-theorem>.
+If you are curious, the proof, and some more discussion, can be found [here](https://lilianweng.github.io/posts/2018-04-08-policy-gradient/#proof-of-policy-gradient-theorem) or in my notes [here]({{< relref "KBhpolicy_gradient.md" >}}).

 For now, let's just skip to the result...
 The loss function objective \\(J\\) with which we can use to optimize a neural network, given a set of _non-connected_ **reward** signals and a policy to optimize \\(\pi\\), is: